 A defendant may be ordered to pay up to three times the actual harm to the state, plus a fine equal to that imposed under the federal False Claims Act (currently $5,500 to $11,000) for each violation of the Act.
-A private plaintiff who files a successful claim may receive between 15 and 25 percent of amounts recovered if the New Jersey Attorney General intervenes in the matter.
-If the state declines to intervene and the plaintiff proceeds with the case on his own, he may receive between 25 and 30 percent of the amounts recovered.
-An award may be reduced if the plaintiff planned or initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.
+A whistleblower who files a successful claim may receive between 15 and 25 percent of amounts recovered if the New Jersey Attorney General intervenes in the matter.
+If the state declines to intervene and the whistleblower proceeds with the case on his own, he may receive between 25 and 30 percent of the amounts recovered.
+An award may be reduced if the whistleblower planned and initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.

 As amended through P.L.
 2009, c.265.

 NEW JERSEY FALSE CLAIMS ACT

 1.Sections 1 through 15 and sections 17 and 18 of this act shall be known and may be cited as the "New Jersey False Claims Act."

 "Attorney General" means the Attorney General of the State of New Jersey, or his designee.

 "Claim" means a request or demand, under a contract or otherwise, for money, property, or services that is made to any employee, officer, or agent of the State, or to any contractor, grantee, or other recipient if the State provides any portion of the money, property, or services requested or demanded, or if the State will reimburse the contractor, grantee, or other recipient for any portion of the money, property, or services requested or demanded.
 The term does not include claims, records, or statements made in connection with State tax laws.